-- The initiatives implemented obtained a Digital Development Score (DDS) of 96.23% and an Implementation Rate (IR) of 95.43%. as iniciativas realizadas alcanzaron un Índice de Desarrollo Digital (IDD) del 96,23% y un Índice de Implantación (II) del 95,43%. - Progress in the digitalisation of transversal and business processes: procurements management, fleet management, financial reporting, various spheres of occupational risk prevention, consolidation of financial statements, insurance management, estimated closures, clocking in, document management, overseeing of major construction projects, framework agreement management, time sheets, CRM, etc.
+- The initiatives implemented obtained a Digital Development Score (DDS) of 96.23% and an Implementation Rate (IR) of 95.43%. - Progress in the digitalisation of transversal and business processes: procurements management, fleet management, financial reporting, various spheres of occupational risk prevention, consolidation of financial statements, insurance management, estimated closures, clocking in, document management, overseeing of major construction projects, framework agreement management, time sheets, CRM, etc. - Deployment and adoption throughout the Group of the different processes and their applications.
+40 deployments have been conducted in 13 countries.